-Those who are struggling with alcoholism and substance abuse either don’t develop these life skills or their ability to adapt, self-manage, and function as productive members of society are severely impaired by their addiction.
+Those who are struggling with alcoholism and substance abuse either don’t develop these life skills or their ability to adapt, self-manage, and function as productive members of society is severely impaired by their addiction.

-When you’re addicted to drugs or alcohol, all your energy and attention goes into feeding that addiction.
+When you’re addicted to drugs or alcohol, all your energy and attention go into feeding that addiction.
 You’re always so focused on reaching the next high that you neglect other aspects of your life.
 You may neglect to pay your bills, fail to eat healthy meals and you just stop taking care of yourself physically.
 Your mental health also suffers.

 When this happens and your life starts falling apart, you take refuge in your addiction.
 It becomes a vicious cycle that stunts your personal growth and development.

 Even when you’re undergoing treatment for your addiction, failure to develop the right life skills can cause you to fall back on your harmful habits.
 For instance, as you transition from an Intensive Outpatient Program to an Outpatient Program, you receive less supervision from counselors at the rehab facility.
 If you haven’t developed the life skills needed to deal with the changes and triggers you’ll encounter as you slowly go back to normal life, you might not be able to withstand the temptation to relapse.

 That is why it’s crucial for addiction treatment facilities to incorporate life skills training and development into their treatment programs.
 This will help those in recovery learn how to navigate life’s ups and downs without relying on drugs or alcohol.

 What Life Skills are Taught at the Robert Alexander Center for Recovery?